-- 3.23 The above data has been compiled in line with BS848 Part Two (1985) and using the Technical Specification of the Mechanical Fan which confirms the fan selected will operate at a level of 61 d B (A) at 3 metres.
-The existing and proposed shed will have approximately 10 mechanical fans.
-At worst case scenario when these are 100% active (highly unlikely occurrence) the cumulative sound level at 200m would be 31 decibels.
-In light of the nearest property being over 200m away, the block of woodland in between, the decibel level will naturally be lower than 31 decibels and therefore acceptable under the WHO Guidelines. - 3.24 The manure will be removed from the shed every 3-4 days via conveyor belt.
+- 3.19 The proposed building design incorporates the use of mechanical ventilator extractor fans, the mechanical extractor fans will thermostatically control the building temperature.
+Therefore, they tend to operate more frequently during hot weather. - 3.20 The nearest residential property is owned and lived in by the applicants.
+The nearest residential properties not owned by the applicants is over 200m away and therefore the development will not have an unacceptable noise impact on neighbouring amenities. - 3.21 The primary noise from the building will be the fans, which are ridge fans. - 3.22 The manure will be removed from the shed every 3-4 days via conveyor belt.
 Therefore, there will be no long-standing manure in the shed which would produce odour.
-This will also reduce pest activity. - 3.25 The design of the building and the incorporation of slatted floors and conveyor belt has a proven history of creating no odour.
+This will also reduce pest activity. - 3.23 The design of the building and the incorporation of slatted floors and conveyor belt has a proven history of creating no odour.
 A poultry unit removes manure less frequently than other agricultural enterprises.
-Any odour within the poultry unit will not be apparent outside the surroundings of the associated fields, so shall not detrimentally affect those residential receptor points that are closest to the proposed scheme. - 3.26 The multi-tier system is a far better system that the historic single tier system in terms of the odour dispersion.
-The single tier system meant that all the manure created was contained within the building for the full 13-month cycle thus increasing the odour and dust. - 3.27 Odour will be kept to a minimum within the Poultry unit itself, with natural ventilation filtering through the incorporated pop holes.
-Water from the nipple drinkers is also controlled and is prevented from being spilt onto the manure, which would increase any associated odour issues. - 3.28 It must be noted that odour is very rarely an issue in a modern poultry scheme, given that the buildings are now purpose built and the technology for natural ventilation mitigation and mechanical ventilation has improved unreservedly. - 3.29 The manure will be spread on the applicant's farm holding as shown on the manure management plan. - 3.30 It is imperative that there are no rodents on the site as this can impact egg sales so the applicants will carefully monitor the situation and act upon it immediately should any appear.
+Any odour within the poultry unit will not be apparent outside the surroundings of the associated fields, so shall not detrimentally affect those residential receptor points that are closest to the proposed scheme. - 3.24 The multi-tier system is a far better system that the historic single tier system in terms of the odour dispersion.
+The single tier system meant that all the manure created was contained within the building for the full 13-month cycle thus increasing the odour and dust. - 3.25 Odour will be kept to a minimum within the Poultry unit itself, with natural ventilation filtering through the incorporated pop holes.
+Water from the nipple drinkers is also controlled and is prevented from being spilt onto the manure, which would increase any associated odour issues. - 3.26 It must be noted that odour is very rarely an issue in a modern poultry scheme, given that the buildings are now purpose built and the technology for natural ventilation mitigation and mechanical ventilation has improved unreservedly.

+- 3.27 The manure will be spread on the applicant's farm holding as shown on the manure management plan. - 3.28 It is imperative that there are no rodents on the site as this can impact egg sales, so the applicants will carefully monitor the situation and act upon it immediately should any appear.
 A local Pest Control agent will be employed should a problem occur.
 The birds are kept indoors at night and predators such as foxes should not be a problem.
 During the day electric fences around the outside perimeter will deter predators.